 - We have made two strategic hires to bolster both our data science capabilities and transit planning and operations qualifications, while simultaneously planting flags in the Midwest and Florida.

 While the roller coaster ride continues on its loop without stopping at the station, small changes like the ones here have helped us stay (mostly) calm and sane along the way.
-We will continue to do all of these and more as we strive to maintain strong workplace comradery and bring our best to every project, client, and community.
+We will continue to do all of these and more as we strive to maintain strong workplace camaraderie and bring our best to every project, client, and community.
 One day things will stabilize, but until then, we will continue to do our best to stay on the track and keep our arms and legs inside the vehicle.